owencho/Stm8Assembler/README.md

 **Please use -Llib/x64_TDM_5_1_0 version if you running on 64 bit PC and other version are not working**
 ## 2.5 Important note
 Before you implement this **assembleInstruction** function , tokenizer must be created with createTokenizer so that this function only able to tokenize the input string with STM8 assembly code .
-Configure the Tokenizer to detect $31 as hex value are also required to ensure this assembler works properly.
+Configure the Tokenizer to detect dollar sign as hex value are also required to ensure this assembler works properly.

 The example code below shows how to create tokenizer and configure hex value for the tokenizer .
 ```
-tokenizer = createTokenizer("  JRNC $31 ");                //create Tokenizer by passing in string with assembly code
+tokenizer = createTokenizer("  your input string here "); //create Tokenizer by passing in string with assembly code
 configureTokenizer(tokenizer,TOKENIZER_DOLLAR_SIGN_HEX);  // configure tokenizer to recognize dollar sign as hex value
 mcode = assembleInstruction(tokenizer);                   // run assembleInstruction to generate machine code
 ```

 # 3.0 STM8 Instruction set